LarsBesselmann/WCA-EJA-GettingStarted/README.md

     <kbd>![](./images/media/ModResorts_Modernize_AssistedFixes14.png)</kbd>

-#### Test the application again to show if the issue has been resolved
+#### Modernize: Test the application again to show if the issue has been resolved

 To launch the application, you must start the Liberty server which will be installed under the cover by the related maven process.